easybuilders/easybuild-tutorial/docs/2025-LUST/2_Using/2_01_troubleshooting.md

     The easyconfig file hard specifies the `-fast` compiler flag via the `CFLAGS` argument to the build command:
     ```python
-    # -fcommon is required to compile Subread 2.0.1 with GCC 10,
+    # -fcommon is required to compile Subread 2.0.1 from GCC 10 onwards,
     # which uses -fno-common by default (see https://www.gnu.org/software/gcc/gcc-10/porting_to.html)
     buildopts = '-f Makefile.Linux CFLAGS="-fast -fcommon"'
     ```